Automatic Severity Classification of Dysarthric speech by using Self-supervised Model with Multi-task Learning: Conclusion

 \section{Conclusion}

-This paper proposes a novel automatic dysarthria severity assessment method: a self-supervised model fine-tuned with multi-task learning.
-The XLS-R model, a cross-lingual self-supervised model, is fine-tuned to jointly learn the five-way severity classification task and the ASR task.
-Our proposed model achieves 62.37\% F1-score, outperforming the traditional baseline experiments, which employ various hand-crafted features (eGeMAPS, linguistic features) and machine learning classifiers (SVM, MLP, XGBoost).
-Moreover, we validate the effectiveness of MTL by comparing the performance to the STL model.
-Further analyses regarding the latent representations and regularization effect provide explanations for why our model with MTL is effective.
-Future research includes extending the applications of the proposed method to different corpora, languages, and disorders.
+This paper proposes a novel automatic dysarthria severity classification method: a self-supervised model fine-tuned with multi-task learning, jointly learning the five-way severity classification task and the ASR task.
+Our proposed model outperforms the traditional baseline experiments, which employ eGeMaps, hand-crafted feature sets as input, and SVM, MLP, and XGBoost as the classifier.
+Further analyses regarding the latent representations and regularization effect provide explanations for how our proposed MTL method could be effective.
+For future work, we plan to investigate more complex MTL settings for further performance improvements.
+Extending the applications of the proposed method to different corpora and languages is also necessary.